 Leonardo da Vinci is most renowned for his paintings -- Mona Lisa and The Last Supper are among the most discussed and admired paintings ever -- but he did much other work and was probably the most talented, versatile and prolific polymath ever to live; his writings exceed 13,000 folios.
 He developed new techniques, and principles of perspective geometry, for drawing, painting and sculpture; he was also an expert architect and engineer; and surely the most prolific inventor of all time.
 Although most of his paper designs were never built, Leonardo's inventions include reflecting and refracting telescope, adding machine, parabolic compass, improved anemometer, parachute, helicopter, flying ornithopter, several war machines (multi-barreled gun, steam-driven cannon, tank, giant crossbow, finned mortar shells, portable bridge), pumps, an accurate spring-operated clock, bobbin winder, robots, scuba gear, an elaborate musical instrument he called the 'viola organista,' and more.
-(Some of his designs, including the viola organista and a large single-span bridge, were finally built five centuries later.)
-He developed the mechanical theory of the arch; made advances in anatomy, botany, and other fields of science; he was first to conceive of plate tectonics.
+(Some of his designs, including the viola organista, his parachute, and a large single-span bridge, were finally built five centuries later; and worked as intended.)
+He developed the mechanical theory of the arch; made advances in anatomy, botany, and other fields of science; developed an octant-based map projection; and he was first to conceive of plate tectonics.
 He was also a poet and musician.

 He had little formal training in mathematics until he was in his mid-40's, when he and Luca Pacioli (the other great Italian mathematician of that era) began tutoring each other.
-Despite this slow start, he did make novel achievements in mathematics: he was first to note the simple classification of symmetry groups on the plane, achieved interesting bisections and mensurations, and developed an approximate solution to the circle-squaring problem.
+Despite this slow start, he did make novel achievements in mathematics: he was first to note the simple classification of symmetry groups on the plane, achieved interesting bisections and mensurations, advanced the craft of descriptive geometry, and developed an approximate solution to the circle-squaring problem.
 He was first to discover the 60-vertex shape now called "buckyball."
 (Leonardo is also widely credited with the elegant two-hexagon proof of the Pythagorean Theorem, but this authorship appears to be a myth.)
 Along with Archimedes, Alberuni, Leibniz, and J. W. von Goethe, Leonardo da Vinci was among the greatest geniuses ever; but none of these appears on Hart's List of the Most Influential Persons in History: genius doesn't imply influence.
-(However, M.I.T.'s Pantheon project, using the statistics of on-line biographies, prepared a list of the Twenty Most Influential Persons in History; their list includes three mathematicians missing from Hart's list: Leonardo, Archimedes, and Pythagoras.)
+(However, M.I.T.'s Pantheon project, using the statistics of on-line biographies, prepared a list of the Thirty-Five (or Eighty) Most Influential Persons in History; in addition to five (six) names already on our list and Hart's -- Aristotle, Newton, Einstein, Galileo, Euclid (and Descartes) -- their list includes four (seven) other mathematicians missing from Hart's list: Plato, Leonardo, Pythagoras, Archimedes (and Thales, Pascal, Ptolemy).